SageGram/jekyll-now/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: How Get Your New Emails From Your Gmail To A Google Sheet Using Zapier!
 ---
-# Introduction
+## Introduction

 ----------

-# Table of Contents
+## Table of Contents
 1. Trigger Setup
     1. Make A Zap
     1. Trigger App